trustedanalytics/atk/versions/master/f_sources/intro.txt

 powerful new methods of labeling or classifying graph data.
-Examples of other machine learning capabilities provided include recommender systems using alternating least squares and conjugate gradient descent, topic modeling using Latent Dirchelet Allocation, clustering using K-means, and classification using logistic regression.
+Examples of other machine learning capabilities provided include recommender systems using alternating least squares and conjugate gradient descent, topic modeling using Latent Dirichlet Allocation, clustering using K-means, and classification using logistic regression.
 See the section on :doc:`machine learning </ds_ml>` and the :doc:`API </python_api/index>` for further information.